MjChen120/Mental_to_Physical_Health/README.md

 -   `scripts` contains the R scripts used to simulate, download and clean data.

+## GSS Data Access
+Due to licensing and copyright restrictions, only partial raw data from the U.S. General Social Survey is included in this repository.
+To obtain access to the necessary dataset, a detailed instruction will be included in the `download_data.R` on how the data can be obtained directly from the original source.

 ## Statement on LLM usage
 No LLMs were used.